emtuls/VetSec-Wargame/README.md

 - [ ] Work on intermediate challenges without tutorials

 # How to use?
 This VM can be used by installing [Vagrant](https://www.vagrantup.com/downloads.html) for your Host OS.
-You will also need to install
-[VirtualBox](https://www.virtualbox.org/) for your Host OS since the VM base is VirtualBox.
+You will also need to install [VirtualBox](https://www.virtualbox.org/) for your Host OS since the VM base is VirtualBox.

 Then, you can use the Wargame by one of the following ways:

 ## Create the Wargame from scratch
+Download the Wargame from Github via git clone or the zip file.
-In root folder of VetSec-Wargame run `vagrant up` then `vagrant ssh` when it's done!
+In root folder of VetSec-Wargame run `vagrant up` then `vagrant ssh` when it's done provisioning to log in.
+The challenges are located in the home directory in the folder called 'challenges'.

 ## Run the pre-configured Wargame
 If you would like to save a little time, I provided the Wargame in a [portable .box file on my Google Drive](https://drive.google.com/open?id=1Ed1H1PyxtKQaVGfGpYMqiZqRCq-NqK4i).
-Simply place the vetsec-wg.box file into a folder and just run `vagrant add vetsec-wg vetsec-wg.box` followed by `vagrant up` Then `vagrant ssh` to ssh into the box and begin playing.
+Simply place the vetsec-wg.box file into a folder and just run `vagrant add vetsec-wg vetsec-wg.box` followed by `vagrant up` Then `vagrant ssh` to ssh into the box and head to the challenges located in the home directory!

-# Other Information
+# Other useful information
 default username: vagrant
 default password: vagrant